TillMeineke/ML_Zoomcamp2024_hw/01-intro/setup/00_setup_environments.md

 ## Setup Conda Environment on MacBook 13", M1, 2020, 16GB  with Apple Silicon (arm64) running on Sonoma 14.6.1

 I use a MacBook Pro 13" with Apple Silicon (arm64) and VSCode as my main editor.
 I use Conda as my environment manager and created a dedicated environment for the course.
 I also installed some additional software that I find useful, but that is described in a separate [post](./01_setup_macBook.md "Setup MacBook").
-I know macOS 15 was just released, but I prefer to wait a bit before updating my system.
+I know macOS 15 was just released, but I prefer to wait a bit before upgrading my system.

 - First install [🍺 Homebrew](https://brew.sh "🍺 Homebrew") as a package manager for macOS, in `Terminal.app` run: